-- Our History -
+- About -

 Banner educates students who require an alternative setting due to behavioral issues, truancy, prolonged absences from school, or other reasons.
-Banner’s behavior modification program is designed specifically for students who are generally considered difficult to educate, but who could benefit from Banner’s innovative educational methods.
+Banner’s behavior modification program is designed specifically for students who are generally considered difficult to educate, but who could benefit from Banner’s innovative methods.
 Banner welcomes these students and takes great pride in educating them.

 Banner’s behavior modification program creates a truly alternative setting for its students.
 Banner utilizes a variety of educational methods to build the confidence and competence of each of its students.
 Banner’s students are placed on paths to reintegration to their home schools, graduation, post-secondary education, and/or employment.

 Banner’s communication philosophy requires all stakeholders to participate in the educational processes of its students.
 Stakeholders include students, parents, Banner staff, school district personnel, vocational and post-secondary groups, social service agencies, and members of the juvenile justice community.
-Stakeholders participate in the intake process, development and monitoring of Individualized Graduation Plans (IGPs), and the implementation and assessment of academic, behavioral and vocational development.
+Stakeholders participate in the intake process, development and monitoring of Individualized Graduation Plans (IGPs), and the implementation and assessment of academic, behavioral, and vocational development.
 Each stakeholder is an integral member of Banner’s decision-making body.

 Banner’s alternative education staff typically includes a principal, an assistant principal, teachers, assistant teachers, specialized teachers (e.g. computers, art, music), social workers, guidance counselors, a behavior specialist, and a reintegration coordinator.
 Banner’s staff is certified as required by school district and state regulations.
 Banner also contracts with therapists and other personnel to provide services necessary for its students.
-Banner’s typical staff to student ratio in these programs is 1 to 10.
+Banner’s typical staff-to-student ratio in these programs is 1 to 10.